shanedrabing/scrapbook/math/statistics/rethinking/01_statistical_rethinking.md

 ## Owls

+- Step 1: Draw some circles
+- Step 2: Draw the rest of the owl.

+### Drawing the Bayesian Owl

+1. Understand what you're doing.
+1. Document your work, reduce error.
+1. Respectable scientific workflow.

 ## Glossary

-- Heuristic
-  - A heuristic is a mental shortcut or rule of thumb that people use to solve problems or make decisions quickly and efficiently.
+- Heuristic: A heuristic is a mental shortcut or rule of thumb that people use to solve problems or make decisions quickly and efficiently.
+- Latent variables: Latent variables are variables that are not directly observed, but are inferred from the relationships between other variables.
+- Measurement error: Measurement error refers to the difference between a measured value and the true value of a quantity.
+- Missing data: Missing data refers to observations that are not included in a dataset due to various reasons, such as incomplete record keeping or data collection errors.
+- Regularization: Regularization is a method used to reduce the complexity of a model and prevent overfitting by adding a penalty term to the objective function during optimization.
+- Theoretical estimand: A theoretical estimand is a quantity of interest in a statistical model that is defined in terms of the underlying population parameters, and is used to guide the estimation of these parameters.

 ## Endnotes